 - [MagiskHide] mag!sk.img mounted is no longer a requirement

-- Devices with issues mounting mag!sk.img can now run in proper core-only mode
+- Devices with issues mounting mag!sk.img can now run in a proper core-only mode

 - [MagiskBoot] Add native function to extract stock SHA1 from ramdisk

-- [b64xz] New tool to extract compressed and encoded binary dumps in shell script
+- [b64xz] New tool to extract compressed and encoded binary dumps in a shell script

-- [busybox] Add busybox to Mag!sk source, and embed multi-arch busybox binary into update-binary shell script
+- [busybox] Add busybox to Mag!sk source, and embed multi-arch busybox binary into an update-binary shell script

 - [busybox] Busybox is added into PATH for all boot scripts (post-fs-data.d, service.d, and all module scripts

 - [MagiskSU] Fully fix multiuser issues

 - [Mag!c Mount] Fix a typo in cloning attributes